Things to Do in Waikiki

 Hanauma Bay Nature Preserve

-Learn about protecting the bay at the recently opened Marine Education Center where you can watch a short theatre presentation and view exhibits.
+From our hotel, explore Hanauma Bay Nature Preserve and learn about protecting the bay at the recently opened Marine Education Center where you can watch a short theatre presentation and view exhibits.

 Aloha Tower, Oahu